keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/Initial Access/SMB Bruteforce/writeup.md

 ### In this lab we will see how attacker performs bruteforce attack on SMB.

-### SMB is an application layer protocol primarily used for sharing files, printers and serial ports between a nodes and local network it allows attackers to steel data and execute code or move laterally across a windows network.
+### SMB is an application layer protocol primarily used for sharing files, printers and serial ports between a nodes and local network it allows attackers to steal data and execute code or move laterally across a windows network.

 ---------------------------------------------------------